byu-cpe/ecen192/_labs/03_multimeters_measurements.md

 <figure class="image mx-auto" style="max-width: 750px">
   <img src="{% link assets/03_multimeters_measurements/potentiometer_led_circuit_schematic.png %}" style="display: block; margin: auto;">
-  <figcaption style="text-align: center;"><strong></strong> This is a schematic we will be making to caluculate varying current in a cicuit using a potentiometer to vary current.</figcaption>
+  <figcaption style="text-align: center;"><strong></strong> This is a schematic we will be making to caluculate varying current in a cicuit using a potentiometer to control the current current.</figcaption>
 </figure>

-**Step 1: Make connections:**  Follow the schematic or the video to make the circuit shown in the schematic above.
+**Step 1: Make connections:**  Follow the schematic to make the circuit shown in the schematic above.

-**Step 2: Adjust the setting:** Connect your multimeter at points <span style="color: red;"> <b> A </b> </span> (Positive) and  <span style = "color : red"> <b> B </b> </span> (Ground).
-As you measure the current, you can adjust it by rotating the potentiometer's wiper.
-What do you notice changes about the circuit as you do that?
+**Step 2: Adjust the setting:** Connect your multimeter at points <span style="color: red;"> <b> A </b> </span> (red lead) and  <span style = "color : red"> <b> B </b> </span>(black lead).
+Note that the multimeter acts as the final connection in the circuit.
+This is because it requires current to flow through it to measure it.
+Observe how the current changes while rotating the potentiometer's wiper.
+How does the LED change when you do that?

 Using the Ohm's law $$ I = \frac{V}{R} $$, decide: what is happening to the LED when you change the current?
 What causes the change in brightness in the LED - voltage, or current?
 How do you know?

-**Explore Activity** You can now replace the led with a buzzer.
-Does the buzzer respond the same way as the LED?
-What determines the strength of the buzzer?

 <!--      Dynamic figure numbering script      -->
 <!-- This block is not visible to the students -->